splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 **Billing settings description:**

 * **Billing Enabled** - enables or disables billing for customer (whether the system should take customer into account or not);
-* **Period** - period the customer will be billed for;
+* **Period** - the period the customer will be billed for;
 * **Payment method** - means in which way client will make payments; credit card, cash, etc.;
 * **Billing day** - when the customer will be charged and invoices will be generated;
 * **Billing due** - when the customer needs to make payments before being blocked.
 Even though the customer will have a blocked status, their services will still be accounted;
 * **Next block** - the indicator for customer's profile with recurring billing type that shows the date when customer will be blocked.
-The date can be edited, it implies that the date of the last charge (from which the billing due is calculated) will be changed.
+The displayed date can be edited, it implies that the date of the last charge (from which the billing due is calculated) will be changed.
 If the parameter `Enable processing of Billing Due` in `Config → Finance → Automation` is disabled, the status will be shown as `Disabled in config`.
 The status `Already blocked` means that customer has been blocked, the status `In the next billing cycle` means that the customer's balance exceeds the minimum required value;
 * **Deactivation period (Grace period)** - when the customer's services will be marked as inactive, client no longer uses services and the system no longer accounts for it;
-* **Minimal balance** - minimal balance required in the customer account to avoid being blocked;
+* **Minimal balance** - the minimal balance required in the customer account to avoid being blocked;
 * **Partner percent** - shows the individual partner percent value the customer belongs to.
 The global `Partner's commission (%)` setting is located in `Config → System → Company Information`;
 * **Create invoices** (after Charge & Invoice) - creates an invoice automatically after using the charge & invoice button <icon class="image-icon">![Charge button](charge_button.png)</icon>
 * **Auto pay invoices from account balance** - enables/disables the automatic paying of service from the customer's account balance, the payment will be completed if there are enough funds on the balance;
-* **Send finance notifications** - toggle allows individually to enable/disable finance notifications for customer, the global configuration is located in `Config → Finance → Notifications`.
+* **Send finance notifications** - the toggle allows individually to enable/disable finance notifications for customer, the global configuration is located in `Config → Finance → Notifications`.

 ## Payment Accounts